Cailin Curry competes against some of the best in the nation and doesn’t consider blindness a disadvantage in any way.

-She was a legend in field hockey and lacrosse who now helps young African-American athletes through as co-founder of the Black Women in Sport Foundation.
+She’s a legend in field hockey and lacrosse who now helps young African-American athletes as co-founder of the Black Women in Sport Foundation.

 Kuylee Pettit needed something to help occupy her summer days as an eight-year-old girl growing up in Big Bear City, California.
 Her father had a suggestion.